decentraland/old-documentation/_posts/wearables/2022-04-05-linked-wearables.md

 In order for Linked Wearables to work, the third parties need to provide an API that will be queried by the Decentraland services (Catalyst) with 2 endpoints:

-1. `@GET /registry/:registry-id/address/:address/assets` - Retrieves a list of assets associated with a given address
+1. `@GET /registry/:registry-id/address/:address/assets` - Retrieves a list of assets associated with a given address.
 2. `@GET /registry/:registry-id/address/:address/assets/:id` - Validates if a DCL asset is owned by a user.
+3. `@GET /registry/:registry-id/owners-bloom-filter` - Retrieves a [bloom filter](https://en.wikipedia.org/wiki/Bloom_filter) as an hex value comprising all the owners a registry has.

 **Technical details and examples [here](https://github.com/decentraland/adr/blob/main/docs/ADR-42-third-party-assets-integration.md#third-party-resolver).**